Aazih/aamiranauthor_web/docs/advocacy.md

 While I'm no longer a part of Fair Vote Canada, it remains an excellent resource on the topic.
 My own website on the topic [WastedVotes.ca](https://www.wastedvotes.ca) is sadly no longer operational due to the march of time and technology.

 It remains a cause dear to my heart.

+### A proportional system for Canada.
+CLMP

+So much so that I designed a proportional system for Canada that I call the CLMP system.
+This system consolidates everything that I have learned about the concerns that Canadians have about proportional systems over a decade of advocating for it.
+It stands for the Canadian, Local-List Free, Mixed Member Proportional system and the details of how the system works can be found [here.](clmp.md)